Python-Test-Engineer/django-con-eu/NOTES.md

 The Django implementation is a matter of copying over the Python code we will be exploring in the notebooks and using its response as context for a view in this Django app.

-# Demo

-I took information from the Conference website and used the code, ( a copy and paste), from `03_faq_ipynb` to provide a help chatbot...

-"what is a sprint and when does it take place - also I am not an expert coder does that matter?"

 <h3 style="color:#DB4C00;">
  Let's look at where Agentic Apps differ from regular apps and perhaps we may see that AI Agents are everyday Python with LLM API calls.
 </h3>